 The Compensation Committee may also consult with outside, independent, compensation advisory firms, if deemed necessary.
 The Compensation Committee is comprised entirely of independent directors.

 Other Committees of the Board of Directors

-Apart from the Audit Committee and the Compensation Committee, the board of directors has established a Nominating and Corporate Governance Committee.
+Other than the Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee, the board of directors has established a standing Safety and Sustainability Committee.